aseceleanu/aseceleanu.github.io/_pages/NEMO.md

 ---

-The mission of the NEMO Lab is to connect undergraduate students at the University of Nebraska-Lincoln with opeportunites to get involved in mathematics research and outreach projects outside of the typical classroom setting.
+The mission of the NEMO Lab is to connect undergraduate students at the University of Nebraska-Lincoln with opportunites to get involved in mathematics research and outreach projects outside of the typical classroom setting.

 Spring 2024
 ---------------